expo/expo/docs/versions/v30.0.0/sdk/audio.md

 ### `Expo.Audio.setIsEnabledAsync(value)`

-Audio is enabled by default, but if you want to write your own Audio API in a detached app, you might want to disable the Expo Audio API.
+Audio is enabled by default, but if you want to write your own Audio API in an ExpoKit app, you might want to disable the Expo Audio API.

 #### Arguments